py5coding/py5book/content/processing_mode.md

 # Processing Mode

 Processing Mode refers to py5's ability to serve as a bridge from Java to Python, allowing Processing Sketches to call Python functions using a new `callPython()` method.
-This is a solid feature that in time will add a significant amount of value to the Processing community.
+This is a solid feature that in time will add a significant amount of value to the Processing Community.

 To use Processing Mode, you should be comfortable programming in Python and Java and have some experience with py5 and Processing.
 Processing Mode will require you to program in an IDE like [Visual Studio Code](https://code.visualstudio.com/).
 Bringing Processing Mode to Processing's PDE, if possible, would be a large amount of work.